Pietroncello/Pietroncello/README.md

 Hey there!
 I'm Marco Pietro Cello a 23 year old guy based in Milan, Italy .

++  💻 I'm a Computer Science student at University of Milan

-+  💻 I'm currenty studying at ITS Angelo Rizzoli as a Software Architect Student.
++  💻 I studied at ITS Angelo Rizzoli as a Software Architect Student.

 +  👀 I have a strong interest in UX/UI design, Front-end and Mobile development!